ApostuIulian/JAVA-SQL-_Projects/README.md

 # QueueManagement

 1)Project Description
   This project implements a real time queue management system based on the input given by the user.
+The main technique used is multi-threading, a queue representing a thread that will process clients.

 2)How to use
   Insert the desired simulation time, number of queues, number of clients, arival time interval and